How much money do you need to save in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 What these factors tell us is that you should build some flexibility into your retirement plan.
 And you should have a plan.

 A poll conducted by RBC in 2018 showed that while Canadians had a retirement savings number in mind, 48% did not have a financial plan to reach their goal.

 How much retirement savings should you have based on your age?
 Read on to learn more.

 Retirement Savings by Age

-The time to start saving for retirement is yesterday.
+The time to start saving for retirement was yesterday.
 The earlier you start, the better because compound interest works on your behalf and grows your retirement pot.

 You can use an age-based rule of thumb or income multiple to gauge how well you are doing.
 A popular formula that’s been suggested by Fidelity works as follows: